 Why AWS Elastic Beanstalk?

-Elastic Beanstalk is an easy-to-use service that deploys, manages, and scales web applications and services.
+AWS Elastic Beanstalk is an easy-to-use service that deploys, manages, and scales web applications and services.
 Moreover, it’s instrumental in managing containers that support environments such as java.net, PHP, nodejs, Python, Ruby, and Docker on familiar servers such as Apache HTTP server, Apache tomcat nginx passenger, and IIS.
 Elastic Beanstalk supports familiar AWS services, for example, Amazon EC2, S3, simple alert service, Elastic load balancing, and auto-scaling.
 It’s easy to get started on the Elastic Beanstalk.
-Elastic Beanstalk is an example of Platform as a service (PaaS).
-With AWS management console, the command-line interface and the API just need to choose a platform like nodejs or ruby, and amazon EC2 instance type then selects additional resources to use, such as Amazon relational database service or amazon virtual private cloud and then just upload your code.
+Elastic Beanstalk is an example of a Platform as a Service (PaaS).
+With the AWS management console, the command-line interface and the API just need to choose a platform like nodejs or ruby, and Amazon EC2 instance type then selects additional resources to use, such as Amazon relational database service or Amazon virtual private cloud, and then just upload your code.

 Elastic Beanstalk will handle the rest of the deployment details, such as provisioning load balancing auto-scaling and health monitoring applications.
 Elastic Beanstalk will automatically scale your application up and down based on easily adjustable auto-scaling settings.
 This service also allows us to retain full control over all the AWS resources powering an app.
 It also helps to take some or all of the resources of your infrastructure anytime.
 Elastic Beanstalk helps to focus on building great web or mobile apps without spending a lot of time managing and configuring infrastructure.
 It automatically load-balances and manages scale, helping to make sure an application is always available.
 It allows giving complete control under the hood by using any Elastic Beanstalk resource.
 There is no additional charge for Elastic Beanstalk; just need to pay only for the AWS resources required to store and run applications.